- Are your alpaca products Made in the USA?

 You will find that with proper care, your valuable alpaca garment will become a personal favorite or perhaps even a family heirloom!

 Here are some tips, gleaned from experts, on the best ways to keep your fine alpaca garment clean and in good shape for many years...

-First, think of your alpaca sweater as fine yet strong hair, which is what it essentially is.
+First, think of your alpaca sweater, socks, etc as fine yet strong hair, which is what it essentially is.

-Cleaning any natural animal fiber garment can be done in a washing machine, as long as there is no agitation at all, but we don't recommend it for anything larger than socks.
+Cleaning any natural animal fiber garment can be done in a washing machine with regular laundry detergent, as long as there is no agitation at all, but we don't recommend it for anything larger than socks.
 Felting can occur in the spin cycle, every bit as easily as agitation.
 The finer the fibers, the less handling it can take before felting.

 Temperature changes between the wash and rinse water tends to be the most common cause of shrinkage.
 Make sure the water stays the same temperature.
 Lukewarm is best, about 100 to 105 degrees.
 Don't use extremely hot or cold water.

 Laundry soap and dishwashing liquid can be too harsh for some fibers.
 We recommend baby or other mild shampoo to our customers (skip the stuff with lots of fragrance or conditioners added - cheap stuff is just fine).
 After all, these products are designed for gently cleaning hair fibers, thus it's fabulous for alpaca garments.

 Swish your garment very, very gently in a (clean!) sink with the shampoo, let sit for just two or three minutes, and rinse in same temp water.
 Be sure to think in advance about how you'll get the same temperature water for washing and rinsing.
 Maybe a bucket transferred from the tub once the temperature is set.
 Try to handle the item as little as possible.